Best Office Chair Under $450: Expert Testing Reveals Top WFH Picks

 Essential Features to Look for Under $450

-Based on the comprehensive testing results, here are the non-negotiable features to prioritize when shopping for an ergonomic chair under $450:
+Based on the testing results and my own experience dealing with back pain, here are the features you shouldn’t compromise on when shopping for an ergonomic chair under $450:

 Adjustable Lumbar Support